alexpchin/alexchin.co.uk/src/_posts/2014-05-14-generating-migrations.markdown

 For example:

+{% highlight ruby linenos %}
-  rails generate migration AddPartNumberToProducts part_number:string
+  $ rails generate migration AddPartNumberToProducts part_number:string
+{% endhighlight %}

 A migration containing the appropriate add_column and remove_column statements will automatically be created.